This is part two of a two-part series on the sudden closure of University of the Arts. For part one, click here.

 But the institutional differences are perhaps the most significant: UArts — the product of multiple institutional pivots and mergers over nearly a century and half — was a private college and devoted exclusively to the arts.

 “Part of the reason you're going to Temple is to go to Temple.
-It’s because it is not an art school,” Bradley Philbert, a former UArts lecturer and a UAP official.
+It’s because it is not an art school,” said Bradley Philbert, a former UArts lecturer and a UAP official.

 Temple, in other words, brings the full public university experience, where a student can sit in general education classes with others studying finance, mechanical engineering, chemistry and so on.
 “Being at an art school surrounded by other artists, being taught by other artists, is very different,” Philbert added.